 It's so disappointing.

-I can tell you, as a as a vaguely as a woman, it's so disappointing, Sean, because women are gonna end up litigating themselves out of the workplace entirely, because why would you employ a woman if this is the sort of stuff you're just gonna get endlessly thrown at men who are just trying to be kind of good clubs?
+Because why would you employ a woman if this is the sort of stuff you're just going to get endlessly thrown at men who are just trying to be kind of good creativity?

-Well, but in fairness though, there are guys that are horrible.
+Well, but in fairness, though, there are guys that are horrible.

 I mean, there are people that are horrible.

-And there are women that are horrible too.
+And there are women that are horrible, too.

 I do think HR is the source of much malevolence in large organizations, but that's my personal view.

-Yeah, well, I mean, I think we saw the same we saw the same, didn't we, with the Google memo?
+We saw the same, didn't we, with the Google memo?

 You know, right?